BASIC CALISTHENICS WORKOUT FOR BEGINNERS

-If you’re here, it means that you made the decision to give calisthenics a try.
+So you made the decision to give calisthenics a try.
+Good for you!

 You’re probably a beginner and looking to get started somewhere.
 Well, this is a great routine for you to get a feel of what calisthenics is all about.